 We’re going to lay out our top five live chat best practices for making real-time chat support your ecommerce conversion engine.
 These tips are designed to make sure you start off on the right foot when you’re making crucial decisions about one of the most powerful ecommerce conversion and customer support tools available.

 Let’s start by understanding what live chat is and why NOW Customers need this type of support channel in their shopping experience.

 Live chat is a software tool that provides real-time customer service online.
 It allows your website users to get immediate support and information from customer care agents.
 Unlike chatbots, live chats are managed by living and breathing humans, so you’re getting the real deal.

 What are the benefits of live chat?

-The chat experience is crucial.
+The chat experience is crucial for sales.
 It may be just a small button in the bottom right-hand side of your homepage, but the real-time online chat support option could be the most powerful selling asset on your ecommerce site, if you follow simple live chat best practices.

 Just think about all of the capabilities and results that online chat can deliver.
 For website users, it is a lifeline to help them achieve multiple things that can improve customer satisfaction, such as:

 - Meeting their needs

 - Comparing products